aseven7/tokped_catalog/README.md

 # tokped_catalog
-This application for make tokopedia catalog product from particular store
+This application will make for you tokopedia catalog product from particular store an simple application of my first learning golang, this application port from previous python script i made.